johnrsibert/JonzPandemic/index.md

 These instances may be a reflection of the very most vulnerable sector of the population.

 ## Model Results (wonkish)
 Fisheries scientists, ecologists, and epidemiologists are usually faced with the challenge of analyzing data that are presented to them.
-These data are not collected with the aid of a well planned experimental design.
-The data often contain errors of many kinds, and there is no guarantees that methods of data collection have not changed over time and are consistent across strata.
+These data are seldom collected with the aid of a well planned experimental design.
+The data may contain errors of many kinds, and there is no guarantee that methods of data collection have not changed over time and are consistent across strata.
 It is not feasible to repeat the observations or to wait another year for more data to accumulate.
-Analysts are thua faced with the twin quandaries selecting a model with which to interpret the data and of determining whether information in the data is sufficiently uncompromised by error to inform a statistical estimation process.
+Analysts are thus faced with the twin quandaries selecting a model with which to interpret the data and of determining whether information in the data is sufficiently uncompromised by error to inform a statistical estimation process.
 One of the questions posed in my modeling effort was to ask whether the data collected in an *ad hoc* way from multiple jurisdictions, compiled for journalistic purposes, and made public in near real time could be useful for statistically estimating parameters of epidemiological models.

 [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) are often used in epidemiology.
 These models resolve the effected population into several "compartments", usually **S**usceptible, **I**nfected, and **R**ecovered.
 The data at hand, however include just one of these compartments, assuming that "Cases" in the data are a measure of the **I**nfected compartment.
 "Deaths" in the data to not correspond to the any compartment of the standard SIR models.
-My first steps were to simplify (or perhaps oversimplify) the SIR model to a model of **I**nfected compartment and to add a Deaths compartment.
+My first steps were to simplify (some might sat oversimplify) the SIR model to a model of **I**nfected compartment and to add a Deaths compartment.
 This two compartment model is considered to represent coupled processes of infection and death with the introduction random variation in both infection and death.
+SIR models are often expressed as a set of coupled ordinary differential equations (ODe) with constant parameters.
+We live in a world where we are attempting to change the dynamics of the spread of the epidemic.
+When we attempt to regulate social behavior and to improve medical care, we are, in fact, attempting to alter the rate parameters in the SIR ODEs.
-The rate parameters of the coupled processes are considered to be random effects and vary over time.
+I assume that the rate parameters of the coupled processes are variable in time and treat them as [random effects](https://en.wikipedia.org/wiki/Random_effects_model) that may vary over time.
 Maximum likelihood is used for model estimation combining likelihood contributions computed for both cases and deaths.
 This framework enables simultaneous estimation of time dependent series of both the reported cases and the reported deaths.
-A summary description of the model and some preliminary (August 2020) results is available for download [(pdf)](https://github.com/johnrsibert/SIR-Models/blob/master/Reports/simpleSIR.pdf).
+A summary description of the model and some preliminary (as of August 2020) results is available for download [(pdf)](https://github.com/johnrsibert/SIR-Models/blob/master/Reports/simpleSIR.pdf).
-The model is still under development and has evolved since August 2020.
+The model is still under development and has evolved since August 2020, but without notable success.

-### Estimated instantaneous transmission Rates (31 counties)
+### Estimated Instantaneous Transmission Rates

 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/logbeta_summary_g.png)

-This figure shows transmission rates estimated by the simplified SIR model.
+This figure shows transmission rates estimated by the simplified SIR model for the 30 largest counties in the United States.
 Initial transmission rates are very high for all counties with doubling times less than 5 days.
-Transmission rates decrease substantially through May, and remained low for some counties, e.g. New York City (NYNY in the plot).
+Transmission rates decrease substantially through May, and remained low over the summer for some counties.
 Estimated transmission rates increase for all counties in October.

-### Estimated Transmission Rates with "confidence" regions (2 Counties)
+### Estimated Transmission Rates with "Confidence Regions"

 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/logbeta_summary_2.png)

 This figure shows the estimated transmission rate trajectories for New York City (NYNY) and Los Angeles Counties (LACA) with "confidence regions" (plus or minus 2 standard deviations of the estimates).
-There is considerable overlap at the start and end of the time series, but the two trajecories are distinct during the summer.
+There is considerable overlap at the start and end of the time series, but the two trajectories are distinct during the summer.

-### Estimated instantaneous mortality rates (31 counties)
+### Estimated Instantaneous Mortality Rates
 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/logmu_summary_g.png)

 The instantaneous mortality rate is the proportion of infected persons that die per unit of time.